RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 ## Retail Console Hardware
 For an in-depth look at the SNES Retail hardware architecture check out the excellent post by **Copetti.org**:
-{% include link-to-other-site.html url="https://www.copetti.org/writings/consoles/snes/" description="Copetti.org has an excellent tear down of the SNES Hardware and how it works" image="/public/consoles/Nintendo Entertainment System.png" title="Super Nintendo Entertainment System (SNES) Architecture - A Practical Analysis" %}
+{% include link-to-other-site.html url="https://www.copetti.org/writings/consoles/snes/" description="Copetti.org has an excellent tear down of the SNES Hardware and how it works" image="/public/consoles/Super Nintendo Entertainment System.png" title="Super Nintendo Entertainment System (SNES) Architecture - A Practical Analysis" %}

 ## SNES in-flight Airplane hardware (Nintendo Gateway)
 In 1993 Nintendo introduced an in-flight entertainment system called the Gateway, this system allowed passengers to play SNES games for about 4 USD an hour.